Stampede kills 56 at funeral for Iranian general slain by US

 Iran’s parliament, meanwhile, has passed an urgent bill declaring the U.S. military’s command at the Pentagon and those acting on its behalf in Soleimani’s killing as “terrorists,” subject to Iranian sanctions.
 The measure appears to be an attempt to mirror a decision by Trump in April to declare the Revolutionary Guard a “terrorist organization.”

-The U.S. Defense Department used the Guard’s terror designation to support the strike that killed Soleimani.
+The U.S. Defense Department used the Guard’s designation as a terror organization in the U.S. to support the strike that killed Soleimani.
 The action by Iran’s parliament, done by a special procedure to speed it into law, comes as officials across the country threaten to retaliate for Soleimani’s killing.

 The vote also saw lawmakers approve funding for the Quds Force with an additional 200 million euros, or about $224 million.